nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should come with a command prompt to improve user experience
+6. Should come with an auto save feature
+7. Should have an option to report any issues to the developer

 ## Appendix D : Glossary